ramramd/MyPortfolio/README.md

 # MyPortfolio
 Displays list of stocks owned by the individual, current price and stock units owned.
-Project also has unit tests written for the view model Have leveraged RxSwift framework to set up data bindings and implement MVVM architecture Have used Resolver dependency injection framework to inject dependencies
+Project also has unit tests written for the view model.
+Have leveraged RxSwift framework to set up data bindings and implement MVVM architecture.
+Have used Resolver dependency injection framework to inject dependencies.